Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Verify that the Auto Scaling group is configured to use all AWS Regions.
 - [x] Verify that the application is running on the protocol and the port that the listener is expecting.
-- [ ] Verify the listener priority in the ALB.
+- [ ] Verify the listener priority in the `ALB`.
 Change the priority if necessary.
 - [ ] Verify the maximum number of instances in the Auto Scaling group.
 Change the number if necessary.

 ### A company has migrated its application to AWS.
 The company will host the application on Amazon EC2 instances of multiple instance families.
 During initial testing, a SysOps administrator identifies performance issues on selected EC2 instances.
 The company has a strict budget allocation policy, so the SysOps administrator must use the right resource types with the performance characteristics to match the workload.
 What should the SysOps administrator do to meet this requirement?